mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "DID Object" Method specification.

 More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.
-For exammple, the privacy implications of processing an NFT for a kiss are significantly different from an international SWIFT-like monetary transfer.
+For example, the privacy implications of processing an NFT for a kiss are significantly different compared to an international SWIFT-like monetary transfer.

 Further, Implementers are strongly encouraged to review the Privacy Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#privacy-considerations.